Introduction

 Barricades and Staffing

-Regulation barricades are required for all street closures, and their high visibility treatment and other features are useful safety enhancements.
-Barricades can be rented through the City’s Public Works department or from private vendors.
+You are required to put up special barricades when closing streets.
+Regulation barricades are required, and their high visibility treatment and other features are useful safety enhancements.
+You can rent barricades from the City’s Public Works or from private companies.